“Judy Garland was the best subject in Hollywood.” – Hypnotist Ormond McGill

-July 6, 1945: In the Curio Department: Erksine Johnson’s column about hypnotist Ormond McGill included the story of Judy becming hypnotized while sitting in the audience at the Trocadero nightclub, watching him hypnotize someone on stage.
+July 6, 1945: In the Curio Department: Erksine Johnson’s column about hypnotist Ormond McGill included the story of Judy becoming hypnotized while sitting in the audience at the Trocadero nightclub, watching him hypnotize someone on stage.
 Judy went right to sleep!
 On the day this was published Judy and new husband Vincente Minnelli were on their honeymoon in New York City.

 July 6, 1946: The christening of Judy and Vincente Minnelli’s daughter, Liza Minnelli, made the news.
 The christening took place the day before with Liza being christened by Reverend J. Herbert Smith while the proud parents, Godmother Kay Thompson and her husband Bill Spier, Judy’s sister Virginia Thompson, and others looked on.

-July 6, 1948: The last day of a rare five days off for Judy from her work on both The Barkley’s of Broadway and Words and Music.
+July 6, 1948: The last day of a rare five days off for Judy from her work on both The Barkleys of Broadway and Words and Music.

 July 6, 1954: More filming on the “Swanee” number for the “Born In A Trunk” sequence in A Star Is Born.
 Time started: 11:10 a.m.; finished: 5:45 p.m.

 July 6, 1955: The Long Beach Independent newspaper continued its daily notices of what big celebrity was attending Judy’s upcoming engagement at the Municipal Auditorium set for July 11th.
 Meanwhile, the photos below were taken on this date and feature Judy during rehearsals for the upcoming show.

 July 6, 1963: Dress rehearsal for “The Judy Garland Show,” “Episode Two,” at CBS Television City in Hollywood, CA. The dress rehearsal was held before a studio audience on Stage #43, which is where all of Judy’s shows in the series were filmed.
 The rehearsal went from 7:30 to 9:00 p.m.

 This was the first of the dress rehearsals of the series to be videotaped.
-Going forward, all dress rehearsals were filmed, with the “best” of the two performances (the dress rehearsal or the final taping) of any given number or routine were then chosen to air as part of the final episode.
+Going forward, all dress rehearsals were filmed, with the “best” of the two performances (the dress rehearsal or the final taping) of any given number or routine then chosen to air as part of the final episode.